cziem/100-days-of-code-fayvor/log.md

 **Thoughts**: There are a couple of things on my mind, well at this moment I can only think of finishing what I've started.

 **Link to work**: [Udacity](https://udacity.com)

+### Day27 September 4, Tuesday

+**Today's Work**: Still hanging out with udacity.
+Though not much was done today because of light

+**Thoughts**: Actually sad and angry with the power supply companies over here.

+**Link to work**: You should visit udacity's site and checkout their courses.

+### Day28 September 5, Wednesday

+**Today's Work**: Went through some medium articles on Algorithm and Data Structure.

+**Thoughts**: When you don't have power supply, you are restricted to very minimal things.
+I choose to be optimistic though.

+**Link to work**: Medium is a nice place to be.